 Egremont is a small market town with a long and vibrant history.
 Recently the town came top of a Daily Mail survey best market town survey (21/6/18).

-Egremont lies within the Borough of Copeland and is near the Sellafield nuclear plant and which is situated under the shadow of its very own 12 century Castle and nearby fells with many gorgeous views of the surrounding area.
+Egremont lies within the Borough of Copeland and is near the Sellafield nuclear plant and which is situated under the shadow of its very own 12 century Castle and nearby fells with many gorgeous views of the surounding area.

 Egremont parish encompasses nearby villages of Bigrigg and Moor Row with the other nearby villages of St Bees & Thornhill which can all be reached using our local transport links and our nearest large town is the well known Georgian port of Whitehaven (famous for importing rum and being attacked by John Paul Jones during the American war of independence) which is only 5 miles away.

-Our town hosts the world renouned gurning competition and the Crab fair (running since the 13th century) and has an award winning School Academy (being the first in Copeland- previously also the first modern secondary school in the England), Florence mine -the only working iron ore mine in England, Lowes court – our tourist information centre, Hartley’s ice cream parlour, a vibrant nightlife with quality restaurants and an extensive and unique range of shops with a vibrant local business community – all on the fringes of the world renowned Lake District (now a UNESCO world heritage site).
+Our town hosts the world renowned gurning competition and the Crab fair (running since the 13th century) and has an award winning School Academy (being the first in Copeland- previously also the first modern secondary school in the England), Florence mine -the only working iron ore mine in England, Lowes court – our tourist information centre, Hartley’s ice cream parlour, a vibrant nightlife with quality restaurants and an extensive and unique range of shops with a vibrant local business community – all on the fringes of the world renowned Lake District (now a UNESCO world heritage site).